kundansingh86/Creta/README.md

 ```php
 $context->close();
 ```
+*Note: A test.sql and test.php files are available in the repo for demo purpose.*

-## Advance Topic
+## Advance Topics

 Where conditions formation in various scenarios with AND & OR Cojuctions and other Operators i.e <, >, <= , >=, like

-### Where clause with AND and OR operators
+#### Where clause with AND and OR operators

-Example 1: SELECT * FROM person where person.id = 2 AND person.position = 'manager'
+> Example 1: SELECT * FROM person where person.id = 2 AND person.position = 'manager'

 ```php
 $result = $context->table('person')